backrent/ewehook/README.md

 * ip [not required] - Providing your host ip allows webhook commands to be transfered directly.
 * port [not required] - Host port for convenience.

-Check the log for webhook commands once the container is running.
-Transfer command to new terminal and verify.
+Check the log for webhook examples and run them in terminal to verify.
 That's it!

 ## FAQ
 How do I view the log?